 The Departments of Defense (DoD) and Veterans Affairs (VA) worked together to make disability evaluation seamless, simple, fast and fair with the Integrated Disability Evaluation System (IDES).

-In designing the IDES, DoD and the VA examined the recommendations of several commissions and task forces established to improve the delivery of benefits to wounded, ill and injured Service members and Veterans.
+In designing the IDES, DoD and the VA examined the recommendations of several commissions and task forces established to improve the delivery of benefits to wounded, ill and/or injured Service members and Veterans.

-Based on the success of the Pilot, the integrated process expanded to all remaining worldwide locations, renamed as the Integrated Disability Evaluation System, and is available to all Service members.
+Based on the success of the pilot, the integrated process expanded to all remaining worldwide locations, renamed as the Integrated Disability Evaluation System (IDES), and is available to all Service members.

 Expedited Disability Evaluation System

-The Defense Department published guidance for an Expedited Disability Evaluation System in January 2009 as a special benefit to those Service members who sustain catastrophic injuries or illnesses from combat or combat-related operations.
-This voluntary process moves the service member quickly to permanent disability retirement to obtain benefits from the Department of Veterans Affairs and other federal and state agencies.
+The DoD published guidance for an Expedited Disability Evaluation System in January 2009 as a special benefit to those Service members who sustain catastrophic injuries or illnesses from combat or combat-related operations.
+This voluntary process moves the service member quickly to permanent disability retirement to obtain benefits from the VA and other federal and state agencies.

 Physical Disability Board of Review (PDBR)

 The DoD established the Physical Disability Board of Review to reassess the accuracy and fairness of disability ratings of Service members who were medically separated, with a combined disability rating of 20 percent or less, between September 11, 2001, and December 31, 2009.
 The board examines each applicant’s medical separation and ratings, and makes a recommendation to the Secretary of the Service from which the Veteran was discharged.
 The board cannot lower a disability rating and any change to the rating is effective on the date of final decision by the Service Secretary.

 For more information on the Physical Disability Board of Review, please visit: http://www.health.mil/About_MHS/Organizations/MHS_Offices_and_Programs/PDBR.aspx